-- 1. The following claims and appeals procedures shall apply to all matters within the discretion of the Board of Trustees, including: - claims and appeals regarding eligibility under this Plan for any type of benefit; - claims and appeals regarding medical and vision benefits when the claimant has made a specific claim for medical or vision care, and the HMO or other provider has denied the claim on the grounds that the claimant or family member is not eligible for the benefit under the terms of this Plan; - claims and appeals regarding self-funded PPO Plan benefits; and - claims and appeals regarding a rescission of coverage. - 2.
-The procedures specified in this section shall be the sole and exclusive procedures available to any individual who is adversely affected by any action of the Trustees, the Administration Office or any other Plan agent or fiduciary.
+- 1. The following claims and appeals procedures shall apply to all matters within the discretion of the Board of Trustees, including: - (a) Claims and appeals regarding eligibility under this Plan for any type of benefit: - (b) Claims and appeals regarding medical and vision benefits when the claimant has made a specific claim for medical or vision care, and the HMO or insurance carrier has denied the claim on the grounds that the claimant or family member is not eligible for the benefit under the terms of this Plan; - (c) Claims and appeals regarding all self-funded benefits; and - (d) Claims and appeals regarding a rescission of coverage as defined in Part 1, Article I, Section D of the Formal Plan Rules.

+The procedures specified in this section shall be the sole and exclusive procedures available to any individual who is adversely affected by any action of the Trustees, the Administration Office or any other Plan fiduciary.
 The Board of Trustees reserves full discretionary authority to interpret Plan language and to decide all claims or disputes regarding right, type, amount or duration of benefits, or claim to any payment from this Trust.
-The decision of the Board of Trustees on any matter within its discretion shall be final and binding on all parties, except that any claim or appeal involving either 1) a rescission of coverage, or 2) a medical judgment with respect to coverage under the Self-Funded PPO Plan, shall be eligible for external review by an Independent Review Organization, as described in paragraph 3, below. - a) FILING A CLAIM: Participants, family members and assignees (hereinafter "claimants") may initiate a claim for benefits by submitting written notice of a claim to the Administration Office within 20 days after the date of the event for which the claim is made or as soon thereafter as is reasonably possible.
+The decision of the Board of Trustees on any matter within its discretion shall be final and binding on all parties, except that any claim or appeal involving either 1) a rescission of coverage as defined in Part 1, Article I, Section D of the Formal Plan Rules, or 2) a medical judgment with respect to coverage under the Self-Funded PPO Plan, shall be eligible for external review by an Independent Review Organization, as described in Part 1, Article IV of the Formal Plan Rules.

+2. FILING A CLAIM: Participants, family members and assignees (hereinafter "claimants") may initiate a claim for benefits by submitting written notice of a claim to the Administration Office within 20 days after the date of the event for which the claim is made or as soon thereafter as is reasonably possible.
 This notice must give enough information to identify the insured person.